-The TCD Program offers an extensive range of classroom and field opportunities for students committed to an interdisciplinary understanding of biodiversity conservation, sustainable resource use, and human well-being issues in the tropics.
+The TCD Program offers an extensive range of classroom and field opportunities for students committed to an interdisciplinary understanding of biodiversity conservation, sustainable resource use, and human well-being issues in the tropics, including sub-tropical and temperate areas in developing countries (e.g., southern Africa, southern cone of South America, Greater Himalayan region).
 The TCD Graduate Assistantship is provided to allow students to pursue a graduate degree at the University of Florida.
 TCD Graduate Fellowships and Assistantships are made possible by an endowment from the Ford Foundation and the State of Florida.

-- The award will be contingent upon acceptance by UF
+- If admission results are not available by the deadline, the award will be contingent upon acceptance by UF.

 - TCD Graduate Assistantship does not support off-campus field research.

 - Academic record or previous related work and academic experience (i.e. study abroad programs; volunteer and service experiences; internships, etc.)

 - Career goals or Leadership potential o Commitment to multidisciplinary research and training that embraces biological conservation, sustainable resource use and human well-being.

 - For current UF/TCD students, the level of participation in TCD related activities, TCD certificate/concentration and demonstration of student leadership in TCD.